A World with Sufficient Food

 In developing countries, agriculture accounts for a high percentage of national economies.
 Roughly 70% of people directly affect by hunger live in rural areas and nearly all of them are small-scale farmers.
 Not only do they not have sufficient food when bad weather and natural disaster strike, but earning a stable income becomes a struggle and making ends meet an impossible task.

 In recent years, poor harvests caused by abnormal weather have been reported from many corners of the world.
 But CO2 emissions, the cause of global warming, stem overwhelmingly from industrialized countries and emerging economies such as China and India.
-For example, the entire African continent is responsible for just 3.3% of global emissions, less even than the 3.8% attributable to Japan (*3).
+For example, the entire African continent is responsible for just 3.5% of global emissions, as much as the 3.5% attributable to Japan (*3).
 Global warming, for which actually the high-emission countries should be held responsible, makes it increasingly difficult for people in developing countries to make a living.

 Effects on food security